 Despite having the ingredients to make a Papa Doble, I decided to try a cocktail I saw on twitter instead.
 The Paloma turned out great, and is definitely a good alternative to a margarita.

 The ceviche turned out great.
 My car read 101 degrees today, so a light refreshing meal was exactly what we wanted.
 I’ll definitely be adding ceviche to my repertoire.
 All and all it took me about an hour to prepare everything.
 Longer than the 10 minutes it takes me to grill a steak and put dressing on a salad, but worth it when you have the time.
-Crack a pacifico, whip up a paloma, or make one of Hemingway’s favorite drinks, and give it a try…by rsiv with no comments yet
+Crack a pacifico, whip up a paloma, or make one of Hemingway’s favorite drinks, and give it a try…by rsiv with

 We get together with most of my Mom’s side of the family pretty often.
 They all live fairly close together, so its never been an issue.
 My Dad’s side is a lot more spread out.
 This year, we all got together at the Outer Banks.
 We loaded Lil Butt in the car (along with just about everything she owns), and started for the beach.